jdeppe-pivotal/go-redis-benchmark/README.md

 - `-x int` Randomized value to select a given set to use for each operation
 - `-y int` Randomized value to define the member to add to the set

+Typically you would use large `y` values so that a new member is added for each iteration.
 #### `smembers` benchmark test

 `smembers` pre-populates sets with members and then calls smembers on a random set for each iteration: